idibidiart/the-great-api-masher/README.md

 - Enable remixing of the GraphQL types (including queries and mutations) from the merged data source schemas into new GraphQL types to produce client-specific schema.
 This includes the ability to compose higher-order types to query data from various sources with one request and the ability to derive state based on some field in the query/mutation result, and represent the derived state in a sibling field, using declarative syntax.
 This removes the need for imperatively hardcoding common data-flow processes in the mid-tier and/or (as is often the case) in the UI.
 It means the UI becomes be a pure projection of persisted/derived state on the server (aside from client-specific logic for UI component animation and validation), and a thin I/O layer.

-## Design Principles
+## Maintaining Application Correctness

-The following principles apply whenever consistent reads and writes for a set of related data are expected when using stateless APIs in the presence of concurrency and shared mutable state.
+The following rules apply whenever consistent reads and writes for a set of related data are expected when using stateless APIs in the presence of concurrency and shared mutable state.

 While the API layer and the database schema/queries should be defined in such a way as to guarantee consistent reads and writes for related data, e.g. by using domain Aggregates in API endpoints, where distributed transactions can be avoided and all reads and writes happen within a single database transaction boundary, having a client invoke the same API endpoint (!) more than once within the boundary of a single GraphQL query, i.e. a distributed transaction from the database perspective, can lead to application-level data inconsistency and incorrect behavior.